sz-piotr/veryfine/README.md

 # Veryfine

-Verifine is a delightful expect-style assertion and mocking library for JavaScript.
+Veryfine is a delightful expect-style assertion and mocking library for JavaScript.
 It is intended for use with Mocha.
 Main features include: intelligent deep equality checking, built-in mock functions and hassle-free custom matchers.
 [Check out the documentation](https://veryfine.netlify.com/docs)!